-Why this colour and not that>?
+Why this colour and not that?
+Why is this the status quo and not that?
 How do we make decisions?
-What is beauty in differing contexts?
-Why is this the status quo and not that?
 Trying to find answers - and learning to ask questions - led me to pursue a degree in cognitive science and psychology.
 I needed to understand humanity.

 Although school surrounded me with exciting theories and ideas, I pursued art whenever I wasn't studying because art was my oldest passion: writing poetry and HTML, acting, drawing, and singing - art defined my formative years.